 Set Up Proper Authentication

 As important as the content of your emails is, there are more factors at play here.
 Your reputation as a sender matters a lot too.

-One of the best ways to improve your reputation is to make sure you have a proper authentication set up for your emails.
+One of the best ways to improve your reputation is to ensure you have a proper authentication set up for your emails.

 Use methods like DomainKeys Identified Mail (DKIM) and Sender Policy Framework (SPF) to authenticate your emails.